-In 2000 my wife and I were traveling around Nova Scotia and stopped in a little village called Blockhouse.
+It all began in the year 2000.
+My wife and I were traveling around Nova Scotia (our home province) and stopped at a little village called Blockhouse.
 We found an antique store which is no longer there, walked in and never intended to buy an antique clock that day but left with a Seth Thomas Adamantine mantel clock (circa 1910).
 It looked like it was worth many times more than we paid for it.
 We left the store thinking we had stolen it.

-Shortly afterwards I learned that thousands were made and the price we paid at the time likely reflected its true value.
-The clock came home and sat on our piano and looked great.
-For a couple of years I wound it up religiously and marveled at its beautiful case and the sound of the strike on the hour and half hour.
-I then ignored it.
-I took a second look at it some years later, wound it up and felt that it was made to run and have kept it running ever since.
+Little did I realize that thousands of these were made and the price we paid likely reflected more than its true value.
+The clock came home and sat on our upright piano and looked great.
+For the first 2-3 years I wound it up weekly and marveled at its beautiful case and the sound of the strike on the hour and half hour.
+The shine wore off the apple and it quietly sat.
+Some years later I wound it up, felt that it was made to run and have kept it running ever since.

-Later on when we found a Daniel Dakota wall clock at a thrift store in Tatamagouche, Nova Scotia.
-I knew at the time and know now that these cheap Chinese clocks are worth practically nothing but I cleaned it up, eventually took it a apart several times for practice and successfully re-assembled it.
-It is running well to this day.
-Next, came a Ridgeway Hamilton Country Westminster chime tall-case clock and then more mantel and wall clocks followed.
+Some time later we found a Daniel Dakota wall clock at a thrift store in Tatamagouche, Nova Scotia.
+I knew at the time that Chinese clocks are worth practically nothing but I cleaned it up, eventually took it apart several times for practice and even got it running.
+I gave myself a good pat-on-the-back.
+Mission accomplished, now on to the next challenge.

-In the past 5 years I have collected over 65 clocks, many of which are running daily and a few are in various states of repair and rehabilitation.
-I have a good sense of the value of most common clocks and I purchase only those that I wish to retain in my collection.
+In the past 8 years, I have amassed a total of 85 clocks, many of which are running daily and a few are in various states of what I call, rehabilitation.
+I have developed a good instinct for the value of most common clocks and I now confine my purchases only those that interest me.

 Of course, my clock journey has enabled me to acquire a wealth of information on clocks of all types.
 Meeting interesting people along the way and listening to their stories has given my hobby added value.